mediacloud/story-indexer/docker/README.md

 ## docker-compose.yml.j2 template

-docker-compose.yml is generated the Jinja2 template
+docker-compose.yml is generated from the Jinja2 template docker-compose.yml.j2
-docker-compose.yml.j2

-Read the comments in at the top of the template before opening a PR with changes.
+Read the comments at the top of the template before opening a PR with changes.

 In particular: